Friedrich Bleek: Family

+Writings

-Bleek's works belong entirely to the departments of Biblical criticism and exegesis.
-His views on questions of Old Testament criticism were advanced in his own day; for on all the disputed points concerning the unity and authorship of the books of the Old Covenant he was opposed to received opinion.
-But with respect to the New Testament his position was conservative.
-An opponent of the Tübingen school, his defence of the genuineness and authenticity of the gospel of St John is among the ablest that have been written; and although on some minor points his views did not altogether coincide with, those of the traditional school, his critical labors on the New Testament must nevertheless be regarded as among the most important contributions to the maintenance of orthodox opinions.
+Bleek's works belong entirely to the domain of biblical criticism and exegesis.
+His views on questions of Old Testament criticism were advanced for the time; for on all the disputed points concerning the unity and authorship of the books of the Old Covenant he was opposed to received opinion.
+But with respect to the New Testament, his position was conservative.
+Bleek was an opponent of the Tübingen school, and his defence of the genuineness and authenticity of the Gospel of St John is among the ablest that have been written.
+Although on some minor points his views did not altogether coincide with those of the traditional school, his critical labors on the New Testament must be regarded as among the most important contributions to the maintenance of orthodox opinions.

-His greatest work, his commentary on the epistle to the Hebrews (Brief an die Hebraer erlautert durch Einleilung, Ubersetzung, und fortlaufenden Commentar, in three parts, 1828, 1836 and 1840) won the highest praise from men like De Wette and Fr.
-Delitzsch.
-This work was abridged by Bleek for his college lectures, and was published in that condensed form in 1868.
-In 1846 he published his contributions to the criticism, of the gospels (Beiträge zur Evangelien Kritik, pt. i.), which contained his defence of St John's gospel, and arose out of a review of JHA Ebrard's Wissenschaflliche Kritik der Evangelischen Geschichte (1842).
+His most known work was his commentary on the Epistle to the Hebrews (Brief an die Hebräer erläutert durch Einleitung, Ubersetzung, und fortlaufenden Commentar) in three parts issued in 1828, 1836 and 1840.
+It won the highest praise from men like De Wette and Franz Hermann Schulze-Delitzsch.
+Bleek abridged this work for his college lectures, and it was published in that condensed form in 1868.
+In 1846 he published his contributions to the criticism of the gospels (Beiträge zur Evangelien Kritik, pt. i.).
+This work contained his defence of St John's gospel and was developed from a review of J. H. A. Ebrard's Wissenschaftliche Kritik der Evangelischen Geschichte (1842).

-Posthumously-published works
+Posthumously published works

 The following works were published after Bleek's death: